Tubring25/Tubring25/README.md

 ### 🔺 About Me:

-- 🧐 Front-End Developer.
+- 🧐 Front-end developer creating user-friendly interfaces.
-- 🌱 Interested in all about Open Source.
+- 🌱 Passionate about open source and always eager to learn.
-- 💻 Currently learning ReactJS and Go.
+- 💻 Currently learning Go to broaden programming skills.
-- 🎬 Big fan of PersonOfInterest.
+- 🎬 Huge fan of Person of Interest for its storyline and characters.
+- 📚 Enjoys reading books, particularly those written by Ted Chiang.
 - 📫 Talk to me about anything: <a href="mailto:tubring25@gmail.com">tubring25@gmail.com</a>
 ---